Prostate cancer is the most common cancer among men in the UK. About one in every eight men will develop prostate cancer at some point in their lives.

 - feeling that your bladder isn’t completely empty

-- in rare cases, blood in the urine
+- in rare cases, finding blood in your urine

-The prostate gland tends to get larger once you’re over 50.
+The prostate gland tends to become larger once you’re over 50.
 Around nine out of ten men have an enlarged prostate by the time they reach 90.
-This enlargement can cause the same symptoms as prostate cancer, including trouble emptying your bladder and weak flow of urine.
-Some of these symptoms can also be caused by non-cancerous conditions, such as benign prostatic hyperplasia (BPH).
+This enlargement can cause the same symptoms as prostate cancer, including emptying your bladder and weak flow of urine.
+Some of these symptoms can also be caused by non-cancerous conditions, such as benign prostatic hyperplasia (BPH)

 Prostate cancer diagnosis

-Your GP will ask about your general health to start with, and will probably then suggest several tests.
-They may do a urine test to check for a urine infection.
-If you do have a urine infection you should wait at least a month before having a PSA test.
-Your GP will take some blood to check your prostate specific antigen (PSA) levels.
-High levels of PSA may be a sign of cancer, but may also be caused by other conditions.
+Your GP will ask about your general health, and may do a urine test to check for a urine infection.
+They will also take some blood to check your prostate specific antigen (PSA) levels This is known as a PSA test.
+High levels of PSA may be a sign of prostate cancer, or other conditions.

 Tests for prostate cancer

-Transrectal ultrasound-guided biopsy (TRUS).
-This involves having an ultrasound probe inserted into your rectum.
-This uses sound waves to produce a picture of your prostate gland.
-For the biopsy part of this test your doctor or nurse will insert a needle through the wall of your rectum, into your prostate to take samples.
-This test may not always locate a tumour if you have one, so isn’t entirely reliable.
+A transrectal ultrasound-guided biopsy (TRUS) involves having an ultrasound probe inserted into your rectum, so your doctor can see images of your prostate on a screen.
+For the biopsy part of this test your doctor or nurse will insert a needle through the wall of your rectum, into your prostate, so that they can take samples for analysis.
+This test may not always locate a tumour, if you have one, so isn’t entirely reliable.